Department of Classics & Ancient History | MA Classics 12 months Postgraduate Programme By Durham University |TopUniversities

 On Campus

-Our MA in Classics combines Language Studies with an exploration of the Philosophy, History & Culture of the Greek and Latin-Speaking World to provide you with the academic foundations on which to build a career in research.
+Our MA in Classics combines language studies with an exploration of the philosophy, history and culture of the Greek and Latin-speaking world to provide you with the academic foundations on which to build a career in research.

-You will take the course over one year full-time or two years part-time, starting with a Language module of your choice.
-This is studied alongside a range of option modules covering the Philosophy of Cicero & Aristotle in combination with a wider look at History, Literature and Intellectual Culture.
+You will take the course over one year full-time or two years part-time, starting with a language module of your choice.
+This is studied alongside a range of optional Classics and other Arts & Humanities modules covering a broad range of subjects including philosophy, history, literature, and visual culture.

 The course is taught through lectures, seminars and small group discussions and there is an emphasis on small-group teaching through the course, to encourage in-depth debate and enable you to fully engage with a range of perspectives.
 You will also complete a major dissertation on a subject of your choosing, supported by teaching experts with a wide range of specialisms in a department which has an established international reputation for the excellence of its academic standards.

-This expertise has led us to develop academic centres that have become the focus for vital research activity including the Centre for Classical Reception; the Centre for the Study of the Ancient Mediterranean & the Near East; and the Durham Centre for Ancient & Medieval Philosophy.
+This expertise has led us to develop academic centres that have become the focus for vital research activity including the Centre for Classical Reception; the Centre for the Study of the Ancient Mediterranean and the Near East; the Centre for Language and Writing Systems; the Durham Centre for Ancient and Medieval Philosophy; and the Centre for Classics Education Research and Engagements.

 Main Subject